oracle-livelabs/oci-core/oci-fullstackdrs/drpg-members/drpg-members.md

   ![drpg landing page](./images/ashburn-drpg.png)

-4. In the Ashburn region DRPG page, add the members required in the **muhsop-ashburn** DRPG. *We will add ATP Primary Database, two mushop compute VMs, and two-volume groups for the boot volumes of mushop compute VMs*.
+4. In the Ashburn region DRPG page, add the members required in the **mushop-ashburn** DRPG. *We will add ATP Primary Database, two mushop compute VMs, and two-volume groups for the boot volumes of mushop compute VMs*.
 Let's add those details.

 5. Add ATP Primary Database.

-Select **muhsop-ashburn** DRPG, navigate to **Members** in the *Resources* section, and hit **Add Member**
+Select **mushop-ashburn** DRPG, navigate to **Members** in the *Resources* section, and hit **Add Member**

 ![drpg add member](./images/ashburn-add-member.png)